asciinema/blog.asciinema.org/content/post/embedding.md

 You can get the embed snippets for a specific asciicast by clicking on "Embed" link on asciicast page.

-Here's an example of how it looks like:
+Here's an example of how the image link looks like:

 <a href="https://asciinema.org/a/17654" target="_blank"><img src="https://asciinema.org/a/17654.png" width="597"/></a>